Sparse Oracle Inequalities for Variable Selection via Regularized Quantization: Appendix

-Hoeffding's inequality ensures that, for every $p=1, \hdots, d$, $\hat{\sigma}_p^2/\sigma_p^2 -1$ is a subgaussian random variable with variance bounded by $T(\sigma)^4/4n$.
-For a comprehensive introduction to subgaussian random variables and its application to empirical process theory, the interested reader is referred to \cite{Massart03}.
-Applying Theorem 3.12 in \cite{Massart03} and a bounded difference concentration inequality (see, e.g., Theorem 5.1 in \cite{Massart03}) yields, with probability larger than $1-e^{-y}$,
+Besides, Theorem 2.8 of \cite{Massart13} ensures that, for every $p=1, \hdots, d$, $\hat{\sigma}_p^2/\sigma_p^2 -1$ is a subgaussian random variable with variance bounded by $T(\sigma)^4/4n$.
+For a comprehensive introduction to subgaussian random variables and its application to empirical process theory, the interested reader is referred to Section 2.3 of \cite{Massart13} or Chapter 14 of \cite{VandeGeer11}.
+A direct application of Theorem 2.5 of \cite{Massart13} leads to